How to identify fake emails

 Scammers imitate email addresses and communication styles to send what appears as legitimate Amazon emails.

-• Typos, grammatical errors, or links to websites that resemble Amazon, but aren’t Amazon.
+- Be aware of typos, grammatical errors, or links to websites that resemble Amazon, but aren’t Amazon.
 Legitimate Amazon websites have a dot '.' before 'Amazon.co.uk' such as https://'something'.Amazon.co.uk.

 To learn more, visit Trustworthy Shopping at Amazon